-As summer 2020 comes to an end (feel that fall chill yet?) and we inch closer to September, that also means the end of CERB—Canada’s Emergency Response Benefit that has aided over eight million Canadians financially amid the Coronavirus pandemic—is near.
+As 2020 draws closer to an end (feel that fall chill?), that also means the end of CERB—Canada’s Emergency Response Benefit that has aided over eight million Canadians financially amid the coronavirus pandemic—is near.

 The $2,000-per-month benefit launched in April and offers financial support Canadians (including the self-employed) whose jobs were directly affected by COVID-19.